-The driver can refuse the collection if he has doubts regarding the security of the engine on the pallet Paragraph 223 of the Health and Safety Executive, Workplace Transport Safety Guide, states that everyone in the supply chain should co-operate to achieve safety, including the sender, so we all have a duty to ensure the consignment is secure and safe.
+- The driver has the right to refuse collection as in Paragraph 223 of the Health and Safety Executive, Workplace Transport Safety Guide.
+We all have a duty to ensure the consignment is secure and safe.

 Good and bad examples of palletised engines for guidance.